gravitational/careers/principles.md

 **Simpler always wins in the end**

 We choose simpler designs whenever possible.
-Having less confiugration knobs is better for security.
+Having less configuration knobs is better for security.
 Complex products are easier to hack and harder to use.
 Security feature is only good, when it's easy to use.